FAU-Inf2/MiniC/README.md

 - `rejection.sh`: Checks if the "implementation under test" rejects the input program.
 - `rejection_check.sh`: Checks if the "implementation under test" rejects the input program, but only if the "reference implementation" accepts the input program.
+- `rejection_syntax.sh`: Checks if the lexer or parser of the "implementation under test" rejects the input program (i.e., if it considers the input program lexically or syntactically invalid).
 - `wrong_output.sh`: Checks if the "implementation under test" produces a different program output or exit code than the "reference implementation".
 - `wrong_output_check.sh`: Checks if the "implementation under test" produces a different program